Parallel Multi-Coordinate Descent Methods for Full Configuration Interaction

 DMRG, which models the wavefunction using a matrix product state form, has a lower memory footprint than mCDFCI due to its storage cost of \(\mathcal{O}(\norb M^2)\), where \(\norb\) is the number of orbitals and \(M\) the maximum bond dimension.
 However, mCDFCI achieves faster convergence compared to DMRG, particularly when targeting moderate accuracy.
 The difference in convergence speed decreases as higher accuracy is required, but mCDFCI remains more efficient overall.

-Finally, i-FCIQMC, a stochastic method that approximates the wavefunction using random walkers, requires significantly less memory than mCDFCI.
-While i-FCIQMC has minimal memory usage, typically only a few megabytes, its error decreases slowly as the number of walkers increases.
-While i-FCIQMC can converge faster for lower accuracy requirements, mCDFCI provides a more reliable and efficient solution when higher precision is needed.
+Finally, iS-FCIQMC, a stochastic method that approximates the wavefunction using random walkers, is highly memory-efficient, typically requiring a few megabytes.
+While its error decreases gradually as the number of walkers increases, iS-FCIQMC can achieve faster convergence for lower accuracy requirements.
+On the other hand, mCDFCI, with its deterministic framework, offers a reliable and efficient approach for achieving higher precision.